Find Me On:facebooklinkedintwitter

 - Economic Growth, Income and Wealth Distribution, Technological Change, Fiscal Policy

 Born and raised in Rome, I moved to the US in 2005.
 I earned a PhD in Economics from The New School for Social Research in 2009, and a Dottorato in Economia Politica (PhD, Economics) from Sapienza University of Rome, also in 2009.
-My research focuses on: (i) economic growth and the distribution of income and wealth; (ii) the interaction between labor market institutions, income distribution and technological change; (iii) the role of the public sector in long-run policy and its distributional effects; (iv) social interactions, social multipliers and economic performance.
-Recently, I realized that my research provides a fruitful framework to understand the problems associated with secular stagnation, and I have been working on this topic over the last few years.
+My research focuses on: (i) the relationship between economic growth and the distribution of income and wealth; (ii) the interaction between labor market institutions, income distribution and technological change; (iii) the role of the public sector in long-run policy and its distributional effects; (iv) social interactions, social multipliers and economic performance.
+Recently, I realized that my research provides a fruitful framework to understand so-called (v) secular stagnation, and I have been working on this topic over the last few years.
+I also have been recently working on (vi) racial inequality and discrimination.